LW83/sorting_hat/README.md

   - If the user selects r, they are brought back to the first question of the loop to run through and provide new answers.
   - If the user selects q, the quit message is again displayed for the user and they are brought back to the starting landing page.
   - If the user selects h, their final student details including determined house are pushed to a Google spreadsheet and they are brought to the concluding view and shown a list of housemates that will be in their year.
   - This list is pulled from Google sheets using an API and extracts entries where the House matches that of the user.
+  - The tabulate module has been imported and used to display the housemates in a tabular structure.

 ![Google Sheet](./docs/google-sheet.png)
 ![Housemates](./docs/housemates.png)